Alex Peroni: Indy Lights

 At the end of 2020, Peroni announced a move from FIA Formula 3 to the North American based series Indy Lights.
 UK-based team Carlin signed Peroni in a one-year deal for the 2021 season, marking their own return to the Indy Lights series after a two-year break.

 Peroni scored his only Indy Lights podium with a third-place finish in the second race at Indianapolis Motor Speedway in May 2021.

 In September 2021, Peroni announced that he would be ending his Indy Lights season early, and would not be competing in the final three rounds, instead returning to Europe to focus on opportunities there.

 Euroformula Open

 Peroni signed with Drivex School to compete in the 2022 Euroformula Open Championship.
 However after the first round, Peroni unexpectedly stopped his campaign.

 European Le Mans

 In 2022, Peroni signed with Algave Pro Racing to compete in the 2022 European Le Mans Series with fellow Australian James Allen and American John Falb as teammates.
-The trio competed in the LMP2 Pro-Am class, and recorded 3 Pro-Am podiums across the season.
+The trio competed in the LMP2 Pro-Am class, and recorded three Pro-Am podiums across the season.

-GT World Challenge Europe
+GT World Challenge

 In 2023, Peroni shifted focus from prototypes to GT3 racing, competing for GetSpeed Performance in the GT World Challenge Europe Endurance Cup.
 Peroni's co-drivers were Patrick Assenheimer and Florian Scholze, and the team competed in the Bronze Cup class.
-The team suffered a tricky season, the only highlight being a 9th place finish in class at the 24 hours of Spa.
+The team suffered a tricky season, the only highlight being a ninth place finish in class at the 24 hours of Spa.